Projects

 PI (Sweden): S. Swart; PI (South Africa): S. Thomalla & S. Nicholson

 The Antarctic sea-ice covered ocean remains one of the least observed systems on the planet and has been severely under investigated in climate research.
 It is arguably the largest ‘blind spot’ of current global ocean-climate research.
-Through an innovative, coordinated and multidisciplinary approach, Sweden and South Africa will conduct novel autonomous ocean glider observations in the Antarctic marginal ice zone (MIZ) and augment this with realistically forced process study and 1D model simulations.
-Achieving this will shed light onrapidly evolving dynamics and processes of the upper ocean and their impacts on biology and carbon export.
+Through an innovative, coordinated and multidisciplinary approach, Sweden and South Africa will conduct novel autonomous ocean glider observations in the Antarctic marginal ice zone (MIZ).
 This partnership is extremely timely due to the availability of new technological capabilities for under ice observations, current government research strategy and access to the remote field sitesThis project is to support exchange and collaborations between Sweden and South Africa.

 Seaice_clear